 Inflammation is part of your body's natural response to infection or injury, according to the Mayo Clinic.
 But while an acute bout of inflammation is helpful to fight off infection, the body can also produce a low-grade, consistent inflammation that can undermine your health.
 This chronic inflammation — which might be the result of stress, obesity or a combination of other factors, according to a June 2019 article in StatPearls — can cause damage to healthy tissues because the body doesn't have a foreign invader to direct its efforts toward.

-At its core, the diet is an adaptation of the Mediterranean diet, which has been shown to help reduce the risk of cardiovascular disease and diabetes.
+At its core, this anti-inflammatory diet plan is an adaptation of the Mediterranean diet, which has been shown to help right inflammation as well as reduce the risk of cardiovascular disease and diabetes.

 Dr. Weil's website offers the following guidelines for the anti-inflammatory diet:

 When it comes to calories, Dr. Weil suggests most adults consume between 2,000 and 3,000 calories per day.
 He notes that men and more active people may need more calories, while women and those who are less active may need less.

 The diet was not designed for weight loss, so these calorie amounts are meant to help followers maintain their weight.

 In terms of macronutrient breakdown, the diet suggests the following: